-These are pieces I composed between 1970 and 2010.
+These are instrumental pieces I developed (“composed” is overdoing it a bit) on piano between 1970 and 2010.
 (As we know, things on this website are typically in preparation for decades.)
-Since retiring, I’ve been pleasantly engaged in recording this music on an old Mac Mini, using a somewhat less old Korg SP-280 keyboard and Logic Pro.
+Since retiring, I’ve been pleasantly engaged in arranging and recording this music on an old Mac Mini, using an only somewhat less old Korg keyboard and Logic Pro.

 The word “Copyright” indicates that the recording has been registered with the US Copyright Office.